andrewheiss/Dissertation/Pre stuff/Prospectus/Tables/methods.md

                                                                    issues became more salient in
                                                                    post-revolutionary Egypt).

-H~3~: INGO response to       Macro   (1) Database of complete      (1) Analyze the shape,
+H~3~: INGO ideal menu of     Macro   (1) Database of complete      (1) Analyze the shape,
-authoritarian regulatory             freedom of expression and     density, and size of each
+programming; H~4~: INGO              freedom of expression and     density, and size of each
-environment                          education INGO sectors,       sector network to determine
+flexibility                          education INGO sectors,       sector network to determine
                                      collected by parsing existing the influence of peer
                                      data sources (like the        relationships on
                                      Yearbook of International     organizational flexibility.